First Era of Northern Domination: Administration

-All nine districts were administered from Long Biên, near modern Hanoi; each ruled by a Chinese mandarin while the old system of lower rank rulers of Lac Hau, Lac Tuong were kept unchanged.
+All nine districts were administered from Long Biên, near modern Hanoi; each was ruled by a Chinese mandarin while the old system of lower rank rulers of Lac Hau, Lac Tuong were kept unchanged.

 Population

-Population censuses in 2 AD in modern-day Northern Vietnam are showed as below.
+Population censuses in 2 AD in modern-day Northern Vietnam are shown as below.

+Governors

+Governors or taishou (太守) along with inspectors (cishi 刺史) were the ruler-administrators of Han dynasty commanderies.
+The first taishous were former commanders of Nanyue under the inspectors' supervision.
+The recorded cishis and taishous were: